uploadcare/uploadcare-php/README.md

 - `$store = true` —  The conversion results will go to your default storage.
 - `$pageNumber = 1` — Specifies pages to convert in multi-page documents.

-After that, you can covert your file:
+After that, you can convert your file:

 ```php
 $config = \Uploadcare\Configuration::create($_ENV['UPLOADCARE_PUBLIC_KEY'], $_ENV['UPLOADCARE_SECRET_KEY']);